hos8/you/README.md

-# you
+# You

-Before couple practice.
+Before a couple of practice sessions.